isomerpages/gb-assist/_browse-all-licences-IRAS/Appraiser's-Licence--Lands-and-Buildings-.md

 <p><strong>3) Is the licence issued to the individual and/or company?</strong></p>
 <p>The Appraiser's Licence is issued to an individual only.</p>
 <p><strong>4) What are the documents required for new licence application?</strong></p>
-<p>a) Copy of NRIC / FIN (front and back).<br />b) Copy of Real Estate degree certificate from NUS or its equivalent.<br />c) Copy of Singapore Institute of Surveyors and Valuers (SISV)&rsquo;s letter certifying your membership with the Valuation and General Practice council.<br />d) A Letter from the company where you will be acting as an appraiser for.
+<p>a) Copy of NRIC / FIN (front and back).<br />b) Copy of Real Estate degree certificate from NUS or its equivalent.<br />c) Copy of Singapore Institute of Surveyors and Valuers (SISV)'s letter certifying your membership with the Valuation and General Practice council.<br />d) A Letter from the company where you will be acting as an appraiser for.
 For self-employed appraiser, please indicate your current employment status and your company details.<br />e) A testimonial from a licensed appraiser whom you have worked under his/her supervision and cite 3 key appraisers report prepared by you with supporting details.</p>
 <p><strong>5) I have difficulty navigating through the application process, what should I do?</strong></p>
 <p>Please call GoBusiness Licensing helpdesk at 6774 1430 during support hours for assistance.</p>
 <p><strong>6) I am an existing licence holder, what do I have to do now?</strong></p>